michaelbourne/Custom-Icons-for-Elementor/readme.md

 **How do I remove Font Awesome icons from the default icon selectors, so that only my custom icons are available?**

-In Elementor versions < 2.6.x, add this to your functions.php file in a child theme:
+Add this to your functions.php file in a child theme:

 `add_filter('eci_drop_fa', '__return_true');`